thekabal/tki/docs/tools.md

 # Tools

 We use a number of additional tools that are useful to development.
 These can be found in the `/vendor/bin` directory.
+Several of the tools can be run together with the single command `composer tests`.

+- [`PHPUnit`](https://phpunit.de/index.html) is a programmer-oriented testing
+  framework for PHP.
+We use it like this:

+  `php vendor/bin/phpunit tests`

 - [`phpcpd`](https://github.com/sebastianbergmann/phpcpd) is a Copy/Paste
   detector (CPD) for PHP code.
 We have not resolved all errors it identifies yet